Fix Invalid or Misspelled ARIA Attributes

 </template>

-eslint-plugin-vuejs-accessibility to catch these issues during development.Verify the Fix
+eslint-plugin-vuejs-accessibility to catch these issues during development.Verify the fix

 - Re-run Lighthouse accessibility audit